-NUR 220 Nursing Process and Concepts II (1) NUR 220 introduces the concepts essential for applying Level 2 human needs theory in the clinical setting.
+Process (1) This course introduces the concepts essential for applying Level 2 human needs theory in the clinical setting.
 The five phases of the nursing process are studied individually, cultural and spiritual differences are explored, and basic concepts of growth and development are studied.
-Students will continue to apply critical thinking skills, use of technology, therapeutic communication skills, and cultural diversity.
-Time required for completion of this course is dependent on the individual learner; however, it is expected that students will spend at least 45 hours in study for the theory and procedure components.
+Students will continue to apply critical thinking skills, use of technology, communication skills, and understanding of professional integrity in caring for patients throughout the life span from life to death.
+The concepts of loss of health and life are introduced.
+Time required for completion of this course is dependent on the individual learner: however, it is expected that students will spend at least 45 hours in study for theory and procedure components.
 Demonstration of the application of these concepts in the clinical setting is a requirement of NUR 220.
 The final grade in NUR 220 is dependent on successful completion of all Level 2 requirements.
-Prerequisite: NUR 180.
+Prerequisite: Matriculation in Nursing.

-NUR 222 Oxygenation Needs II (1) This course builds on theory and skills learned in NUR 182.
-It prepares students to develop and utilize the nursing process during respiratory and circulatory physical assessment.
-Assessments of normal and abnormal heart and lung sounds are taught, as well as basic electrocardiogram identification.
-Select oxygenation crises are included for nursing assessments and interventions.
-Advanced respiratory and circulatory care modalities are also included.
+NUR 222 Application of Concepts of Oxygenation and Perfusion (1) This course builds on previous learned theory to prepare students to develop and utilize the nursing process with acute and chronic respiratory and circulatory physical assessment for the diverse population.
+Assessments of normal and abnormal heart and lung sounds are taught, as well as basic electrocardiogram interpretation and technology.
+Students will also develop and utilize basic assessment of peripheral vascular function and tissue perfusion.
+Time required for completion of this course is dependent on the individual learner, however, it is expected that the student will spend at least 45 hours in study and classroom activity.
+Prerequisite: Matriculation in Nursing.

+NUR 223 Application of Concepts of Safety and Security

+(1) This course covers various aspects of nursing care and utilization of the nursing process related to a person's surgical experience, persons experiencing pain, and persons with cancer.
+Time required for completion of this course is dependent on the individual learner, however, it is expected that students will spend at least 45 hours in study and classroom activity.
+Prerequisite: Matriculation in Nursing.

+NUR 224 Application of Nutrition/Elimination and Fluid/Electrolytes (1) This course provides information to teach the student the utilization of critical thinking in the application of the nursing process to care for patients with abnormal fluid, electrolyte and acid-base imbalance and altered nutrition and elimination needs.
+Appropriate nutrition and elimination interventions to diverse populations with particular clinical problems are defined.
 Time required for completion of this course is dependent on the individual learner; however, it is expected that students will spend at least 45 hours in study and classroom activity.
-Prerequisite: NUR 180; co-requisite: NUR 220.

-NUR 223 Safety and Security Needs II (1) This course covers various aspects of nursing care and utilization of the nursing process related to a person's surgical experience, persons experiencing pain, and persons with cancer.
-Time required for completion of this course is dependent on the individual learner; however, it is expected that students will spend at least 45 hours in study and classroom activity.
-Prerequisite: NUR 180; co-requisite: NUR 220.

-NUR 224 Nutrition and Elimination Needs II (1) This Level 2 nursing course provides information to assist students in applying the nursing process to address a client's nutrition and elimination needs.
-Information on defining the client's problem as well as additional skills for promoting nutrition and elimination are also included.
-Caring for clients with infusion pumps and insertion of indwelling urinary catheters are skills to be demonstrated.
-Assessing effectiveness of treatment is considered.
-Time required for completion of this course is dependent on the individual learner; however, it is expected that students will spend at least 45 hours in study and classroom activity.
-Prerequisite: NUR 180; co-requisite: NUR 220.
+Prerequisite: Matriculation in Nursing.

 NUR 231 Nursing Process Clinical II (2) This course provides an opportunity for the student to apply theory and skills mastered to date.
 The student functions in collaboration with the instructor to plan for the day of care for hospitalized adults, recognizing diverse characteristics.
-The student depends on the instructor for guidance with interactions with members of the health care team and seeks assistance when appropriate.
+The student depends on the instructor for guidance with interactions with members of the healthcare team and seeks assistance when appropriate.
 The student depends on the instructor for guidance to maintain standards, develop relationships, and assume accountability for learning and self-evaluation.
-The student utilizes the nursing process to perform ongoing assessments; identify problems; select nursing diagnoses; and plan, implement and evaluate care for the day.
-Students will spend a total of 56 hours over an eightweek time period in clinical practice activities; in addition, students will be expected to spend substantial time preparing for and following up after each clinical day.
-Prerequisite: NUR 180; co-requisites: completed and current health form on file, current CPR certification, malpractice insurance, and NUR 220, 222, and 223.
+The student utilizes the nursing process to perform ongoing assessments, identify problems, select nursing diagnosis, plan, implement and evaluate care of the day.
+Students will spend a total of 56 hours over an eight week time period in clinical practice activities; in addition, students will be expected to spend substantial time to prepare for and follow up after each clinical day.
+Prerequisite: Matriculation in Nursing.